profoundry-us/loco_motion/README.md

 Change into the app directory which is mapped to your local machine and run the `rails new` command:

+> [!NOTE]
-> **NOTE:** If you want to use something other than PostgreSQL or TailwindCSS,
+> If you want to use something other than PostgreSQL or TailwindCSS, you can
-> you can change that here.
+> change that here.
 These are just our recommendations.

 ```shell
 cd /home/app && rails new . --skip --database=postgresql --javascript=esbuild --css=tailwind